 If parents are looking for an affordable education in Singapore terms, The Perse holds promise for delivering a strong primary education built on British values and steered by a forward-thinking leadership team.
-It’s a school that may deter some with its limited enrolment of Years 2-6, a lack of outdoor space and state-of-the-art arts facilities, and move away from the IB programme – but is also one that will appeal to families searching for a standalone primary school with centuries-long Cambridge roots, a strong maths curriculum, and low fees.
+It’s a school that may deter some with its lack of outdoor space and state-of-the-art arts facilities, and move away from the IB programme – but is also one that will appeal to families searching for a standalone primary school with centuries-long Cambridge roots, a strong maths curriculum, and low fees.

 Teaching at The Perse closely follows the Cambridge Primary curriculum, and incorporates elements of Singaporean Maths, and Mandarin.
-Designed for five- to 11-year-olds, Cambridge Primary focuses on developing skills in 10 subjects including English, maths and science.
+Designed for 5- to 11-year-olds, Cambridge Primary focuses on developing skills in 10 subjects including English, maths, and science.
 It is offered by only a handful of schools in Singapore (including The Grange Institution), but more than 10,000 schools in 160 countries.
-It’s cheaper to deliver than the IB Primary Years Programme (PYP), and more accessible to Perse’s international teachers than the UK National Curriculum.
+It’s cheaper to deliver than the IB Primary Years Programme (PYP), and more accessible to Perse’s international teachers than the National Curriculum for England.

-This is a philosophy that can be seen in the school’s use of some elements of the Singaporean maths curriculum, which uses visual aids such as blocks, geometric shapes and bar charts to tackle mathematical problems; during our visit to the school, the desks were laid out with coloured blocks to represent fractions and ratios.
+Teaching follows some elements of the Singaporean maths curriculum, which uses visual aids such as blocks, geometric shapes, and bar charts to tackle mathematical problems; during our visit to the school, the desks were laid out with coloured blocks to represent fractions and ratios.

 The school uses a traffic light cup system in some classes to enable students to communicate with the teacher without putting their hand up.
 Cups are placed in the middle of the table and students can select a cup as necessary: red means ‘I don’t understand’, amber means ‘I’m not sure’ and green means ‘I fully understand’.

-Bell also talks about the importance of intellectual curiosity, saying: “I want the children here to question their learning.”
-This is highlighted in the school’s Cambridge Global Perspectives programme, which encourages critical thinking, research and collaboration in the same way as the IB Primary Years Programme.
+Students are encouraged to question their learning.
+This is highlighted in the school’s Cambridge Global Perspectives programme, which encourages critical thinking, research, and collaboration in the same way as the IB Primary Years Programme.
 This aspect of the school’s curriculum could give students the foundation they need to study the IB Middle Years and Diploma Programmes in later years.

 The Perse has the resources to encourage a love of reading in both Chinese and English.
 For the youngest readers it uses NASA Kids Club, where children can interact on a big screen with learning games and reading activities centred on science; for reluctant readers it encourages them to start by reading Marvel comics and magazines including National Geographic for Kids; and for Mandarin readers it has a collection of Mandarin books including magazines and western titles such as Spot the Dog.